-It was intended to provide a sedimentary paleoclimatic proxy-record that is cleaned from tephra layers, turbidites, slumps, and other disturbances, such as observed folded sediments.
-Therefore, such intervals were discarded for the creation of the ICDP Site 5011-1 composite.
-However, such sediment intervals can still provide useful information at least on the polarity of the geomagnetic field during their deposition.
+The intention was to provide a sedimentary palaeoclimatic proxy-record that is cleaned of tephra layers, turbidites, slumps, and other disturbances, such as folded sediments.
+Therefore, these intervals were discarded for the creation of the ICDP Site 5011-1 composite.
+However, these sediment intervals can still provide useful information at least about the polarity of the geomagnetic field during their deposition.
 The expected dipole inclination for the site of Lake El'gygytgyn is 78.3°.
-Thus, folded layers with a tilt of 45° will still yield positive (negative) inclination during normal (reversed) polarity.
+Thus, folded layers with a tilt of, for example, 45° will still yield positive (negative) inclination during normal (reversed) polarity.
 It then depends on the angle between magnetization direction and tilting direction whether the disturbed direction is shallower or steeper than the undisturbed one.
+Also turbidites, although representing short depositional events on a geological timescale, should record a polarity if not an accurate palaeomagnetic direction at least in their upper fine-grained section.
+Therefore, in intervals close to reversals, the directional data of rejected intervals, such as the onset of the Olduvai subchron and reversals within the Gauss chron (see Haltia and Nowaczyk, 2013), were also taken into consideration when determining the polarity and localization of the major reversals.